Subsampling Algorithms for Semidefinite Programming: Stochastic approximation algorithm

-we then observe that {\em searching} for the minimal sampling rate by repeatedly solving (\ref{eq:min-maxeig-stoch}) for increasing sampling rates will be less than four times as expensive as solving the problem in the {\em oracle} case.
+we then observe that searching for the minimal sampling rate by repeatedly solving (\ref{eq:min-maxeig-stoch}) for increasing sampling rates will be less than four times as expensive as solving the problem in the oracle case.

-Typically, producing a stopping oracle means computing a duality gap and we will show in~\S\ref{ss:gap} how this can be done efficiently here.
-Note that in the absence of such a stopping criterion, the minimum sampling rate in (\ref{eq:opt-sampling}) has to be enforced over all matrices $X=\sum_{j=1}^p y_{j} A_j +C$, which considerably increases overall complexity.
-The next section provides a detailed analysis of the complexity of algorithm \ref{alg:stoch-grad} as a function of $\epsilon,s_1$ and $s_2$.
+\item {\bf Conservative stopping criterion.} Typically, producing a conservative stopping oracle means computing a surrogate duality gap and we will show in~\S\ref{ss:gap} how this can be done efficiently in some examples.
+In this case however, it is possible for a conservative stopping criterion to repeatedly fail to detect optimality when searching for the sampling rate $s_1$.
+The complexity of the subsampling algorithm can then become larger than that of the basic subgradient method. \end{itemize}

+To summarize, when an exact stopping criterion is available, the complexity of finding an optimal solution is equivalent to that of the oracle complexity described in Theorem~\ref{th:conv} and the total number of iterations is bounded by~(\ref{eq:ntotal}).
+However, when only a conservative stopping condition is available, the algorithm can become more expensive than the classical subgradient method.
+Note that this early stopping issue is shared by many first-order algorithms, as the theoretical upper bounds available for most first-order methods are usually overly conservative, often by one or two orders of magnitude \cite[\S6]{Nest07}.
+In these cases too, a conservative stopping criterion is often used to stop the algorithm early.
+The next section provides a detailed analysis of the complexity of an iteration of algorithm \ref{alg:stoch-grad} as a function of $\epsilon,s_1$ and $s_2$ and the problem data.